MicrosoftDocs/azure-devops-docs/docs/organizations/security/remove-users-prohibit-access.md

 * [Assign paid extension access to users](../../marketplace/assign-paid-extensions.md)

 > [!NOTE]
-> To access the **Users** hub and manage users, you must be a member of the [Project Collection Administrator group](set-project-collection-level-permissions.md).
+> To manage users, you must be a member of the [Project Collection Administrator group](set-project-collection-level-permissions.md).

 ::: moniker-end